lupyuen/pinephone-nuttx/README.md

 - Increase the PWRKEY delays to 2 seconds.
 Still the same problem.

+TODO: Can we read PH9 STATUS reliably?
+Is there really a problem with STATUS?

 TODO: Inside UART Driver, log the received chars

 TODO: Why the spurious UART interrupts?